 The Hidden Attack Surface Nobody’s Watching

 Every open port on your server is like leaving a door unlocked.
 Some doors you need – like port 443 for HTTPS traffic.
 But many servers are running with dozens of unnecessary ports exposed to the internet, and most administrators only discover this during a breach investigation, not before.
+If you’ve never done a thorough inventory, you might be surprised by how many unnecessary open ports are lurking on your infrastructure.

 The problem isn’t just about knowing which ports should be open.
 It’s about continuous visibility.
 A port that’s closed today might be open tomorrow after a software update, a configuration change, or when someone on your team installs a new service.
 Without constant monitoring, you’re essentially flying blind.